-Based on the Greek text the latter part of the above sentence can be translated ”by whom you were sealed FOR the day of redemption”.
-The preposition ”for” is a translation from the Greek word eis (Strong’s 1519) and apart from ”for” it can mean into, in, among and till.
-The text does not say ”sealed unconditionally all the way UNTIL the day of redemption no matter our conduct”. ”Were sealed” is a translation from ἐσφραγίσθητε (esphragisthēte Strong’s 4972).
+Based on the Greek text, the latter part of the above sentence can be translated ”by whom you were sealed FOR the day of redemption”.
+The preposition ”for” is a translation from the Greek word εἰς (eis, Strong’s 1519) and apart from ”for” it can mean into, in, among and till.
+The text does not say ”sealed and saved unconditionally all the way UNTIL the day of redemption no matter the conduct”. ”Were sealed” in the verse, is a translation from ἐσφραγίσθητε (esphragisthēte, Strong’s 4972).

-There is nothing that suggests that a seal can absolutely not be tampered with!
-When someone places a seal on something – like the one in the picture here to the left – he doesn’t do this with the idea that no one can remove the seal but to show a unique mark and/or ownership of something.
-The aim, and the sincere hope, might very well be to see the seal untouched until there is a proper time to remove it, but there is no guarantee that it will remain as it is until that day.
+There is nothing that suggests that a seal can absolutely not be tampered with.
+When someone places a seal on something – like the one in the picture above to the left – he doesn’t do this with the idea that no one can remove the seal, but rather to show a unique mark and/or ownership of something.
+The aim might very well be to see the seal untouched until there is a proper time to remove it, but there is no guarantee that it will remain as it is until that day.

 2 Cor.
 122Who hath also SEALED us, and given the earnest of the Spirit in our hearts.